A version of this article was originally posted on May 8, 2013.

 The Joslin nurses do more than meet with patients on a one-on-one basis.
 They participate in the many programs Joslin offers to make self-care more manageable, including the DO IT program (a four-day intensive diabetes “tune-up”), the Why WAIT program (a 12-week motivational weight loss program), and the numerous group classes such as the pump and continuous glucose monitor programs.

 Well-versed (and helping patients) in all areas of diabetes, “every nurse here has a unique gift and style,” says Thecla.

-Thecla likes to meet with patients who have mental health barriers in their care.
+For example, Thecla likes to meet with patients who have mental health barriers in their care.
 Sue works with the pregnancy clinic and the insulin pump program.
 Stacey teaches about diabetes technology, such as pumps and glucose monitors, and educates young adults on proper type 1 diabetes care.
-Melissa and Laura specialize in weight management, and Mary Ann works with hospitalized patients.

 The nurses at Joslin strive to make diabetes care fit as seamlessly into day-to-day life as possible by getting to know their patients and understanding the ways they like to live their lives.

 “It’s a special relationship,” says Thecla.
 “We really care.”

 Joslin has a number of nurses working in research and administration, as well, including Patty Bonsignor, Elaine Sullivan, Lee Crowell-Murray, Cindy Mover, Charlene Coneys, Jacqueline Piper, Ellen Golden and Katie Weinger.
 Thanks to all the Joslin nurses for everything they do in helping us towards our vision of a world free of diabetes and its complications!